+- ★ If the risk of birth defects is high...

+- Duty to adequately explain the possible measures for preventing birth of children with impairment, including:

+- Contraception

-- ★ If the risk of birth defects is high... - Duty to adequately explain the possible measures for preventing birth of children with impairment, including: - Contraception - Induced abortion - Duty to administer such a measure is available) if the expectant mother or client desire it. - [predicated on the medical, institutional, and social practicability of the measure for preventing birth of children with impairment]
+- Induced abortion

+- Duty to administer such a measure (or refer to a facility where such measure is available) if the expectant mother or client desire it.

+[predicated on the medical, institutional, and social practicability of the measure for preventing birth of children with impairment]